-I love the outdoors and keeping fit.
-I play soccer, lift weights, and run for regular exercise.
-Snowboarding this year has been fantastic.
-I've more recently got into backpacking and love it.
-My friend and I got lost once out in California and survived through some pretty harsh conditions.
-I hope to better develop my skills so that I can eventually do proper Alpine climbs with picks and crampons.
+I love the outdoors, but have been doing less of late.
+I'm looking for people for outdoor adventures.
+Snowboarding, motorbiking, backpacking, etc. My friend and I got lost backpacking in California and survived through some pretty harsh conditions.
+I hope to better develop my skills so that I can eventually do proper Alpine climbs.
+Gotta start with rock climbing.
+Do you know a good gym?
+Let me know.

 I've never understood the difference which people claim exists between geek and nerd.
 I prefer the term boffin.
 It sounds more bad-ass.
 I like learning and thinking about things.